Ladbroke Grove: Churches

 The church of St John the Evangelist was constructed in 1845 on the site of the Hippodrome on the Ladbroke Estate, which had closed four years earlier.

 The Anglican church of St Michael and All Angels in the road was designed by James Edmeston and built in the Romanesque style in 1871.
-The funds were provided by J. E.Gray, the father of the first vicar, the Reverend Edward Ker Gray: the foundation stone was laid on 1 November 1870 by a cousin of the Grays, John Mowbray.
+The funds were provided by J. E. Gray, the father of the first vicar, the Reverend Edward Ker Gray: the foundation stone was laid on 1 November 1870 by a cousin of the Gray's, John Mowbray.
 The church became fashionable with members of the Royal Family.
 The Duke of Edinburgh played the violin in the church orchestra.
 The vicarage was built in 1876, with the foundation stone being laid by the Duchess of Teck.
 The Lady Chapel was opened by the Duke and Duchess of Edinburgh in 1882.
-However, in 1886, the Reverend Gray moved to the Curzon Street Chapel and St Michael's became less fashionable.
+However, in 1886, the Reverend Mr Gray moved to the Curzon Street Chapel and St Michael's became less fashionable.

 The Serbian Orthodox Church of St Sava is on Lancaster Road, just off Ladbroke Grove.
 The church building was originally built in 1903 as the Anglican church of St Columba; in 1952 it was re-consecrated as Saint Sava's, to serve a growing community of post-war refugees.
 It was the venue for the baptism of Alexander, Crown Prince of Yugoslavia, son of Peter II, in 1945, and his second marriage in 1985.
 Princess Maria Tatiana, daughter of Prince Andrew of Yugoslavia, was baptised there in 1957.
 In 2013, it was the venue for the memorial service of Princess Margarita of Baden.

 The former church of Christ Church, Telford Road was opened in 1881, and closed in 1940 when the parish merged with St Michaels.
 The church building was demolished.